 Dear All,

-I have a senior employee, who had some medical emergency and took one month leave.
-He rejoined and its been 2 months, but his performer is not up to the mark.
-We are in plan to ask him to leave but is there any policies where we can't ask him to leave after ML for some duration or any.
-Looking for some valuable suggestions !
+I have a senior employee who had a medical emergency and took one month of leave.
+He has since rejoined, but his performance is not up to the mark.
+We are considering asking him to leave, but are there any policies that prevent us from terminating his employment shortly after his medical leave?
+I am seeking some valuable suggestions!

 Thank You,